 I couldn't stand it and ordered one of Wilson's new Elite Tactical Magazines (ETM) for full-sized 1911 frames from Midway.
-As far as I know it only comes in 45ACP, at least so far.
+Wilson currently makes ETM mags for 1911s in 9mm, .38 Super, and 45ACP.

 The magazine on the right is the new ETM mag.
 It appears to be extremely well built and it is lighter in weight than it looks.
 I gave it a preliminary workout, running two full loads through it in my carry gun (aluminum Commander frame/Officer's Model lightweight stainless top end), a 70 Series Combat (steel frame and slide) Commander, and an old Wilson Accu-Comp IPSC gun (steel Government Model frame and slide with a six inch Bar-Sto Barrel and Wilson's big old one-hole compensator).
 It functioned flawlessly in all three guns including locking the slide back when empty.

 The top of the follower is concave and shaped to cradle a round at just the right angle rather then flat or "domed" like those in other eight-round magazines (right).
-I assume this is where they built in some of the extra room for the eight round.
-Wilson says the base pad (below, on the right in the photo next to an old Wilson mag.
+I assume this is where they built in some of the extra room for the eighth round.
+Wilson says the new base pad (below, on the right in the photo next to an old Wilson mag) is larger and more robust than those found on earlier Wilson magazines.
 The new ETM has a larger and more robust base pad than those found on earlier Wilson magazines.
 Note that the new pad has numbers across the bottom making it easy use a spot of paint to number your magazines) is designed to allow a longer magazine tube which gives the magazine spring more room in which to compress.
 The nylon follower has a cavity in its bottom that the spring fits up into, also giving the spring more room.
 Wilson also says it used a new space-age stainless steel spring material that will do its job for longer than cartridges will remain suitable for combat use--so no more worry about "resting" magazine springs.

 If the older Wilson-Rogers and newer Wilson Combat magazines have a weakness, it’s the plastic bottom pad used to hold the magazine’s parts in place (right).
 The flat steel sides of the magazine tube are bent inward at right angles at the bottom and the plastic pads have grooves in each side that slide over these metal edges.
 There isn’t a lot of plastic “meat” above each slot and after a mere 20-30 years of use some of mine have split and even broken off, typically when I try to draw them from a new snug leather magazine pouch during practice.
 The pad on this magazine feels more resilient than hard plastic but not as flexible or slippery as the nylon material used for the follower.
 Wilson says it is nearly indestructible and was designed to eliminate problems like I had, and to eliminate breaking when dropped on a hard surface during competition.